Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Theory and Methodology

-To calculate the excited-state properties of the coupled electron-photon problem defined by the Hamiltonian in Eq.~\ref{eq:hamiltonian}, we employ the linear response formulation of QEDFT, which has been described in detail in Refs.~\cite{flick2019light, welahkuh2022, yang2021quantum}.
+To calculate the excited-state properties of the coupled electron-photon problem defined by the Hamiltonian in Eq.~\ref{eq:hamiltonian}, we employ the linear-response formulation of QEDFT, which has been described in detail in Refs.~\cite{flick2019light, welahkuh2022, yang2021quantum}.
 Importantly, this method considers the \emph{full} electronic structure of the matter system and goes beyond the rotating wave approximation.
-By combining it with the MQED quantization of the electromagnetic field we thus go beyond the method presented in Ref. \cite{svendsen2021combining}.
-Specifically, we employ the generalized Casida formulation of linear response QEDFT to calculate the oscillator strengths of the many-body excitations of the coupled light-matter (polaritonic) system.
+We specifically employ the generalized Casida formulation of linear response QEDFT to calculate the oscillator strengths of the many-body excitations of the coupled light-matter (polaritonic) system.
 The generalized Casida equation reads,